zzyzhangziyu/VirtualMachineObfuscationPoC/README.md

 ## VMCore
 ### Args
-The *VMPROTECT* can be start with no arguments but there need to be set a code to execute in *protected.hpp*.
+The *VirtualMachineObfuscationPoC* can be start with no arguments but there need to be set a code to execute in *protected.hpp*.

 ```c++
 VBYTE ProtectedData[] = { 0xFF }; // <- HERE PASTE A CODE TO EXECUTE BY VMCPU.